mellena1/vscode-eclipse-new-java-project/README.md

 ## Requirements

 * None that I know of yet.
 It may need the eclipse build tools, but I have not been able to determine whether you do or not.
+(Pretty sure you don't)

 ## Known Issues